Myanmar policeman who said Reuters reporters were framed details sting operation

 In an account that closely followed his original testimony, but went into greater detail, Moe Yan Naing said that on Dec.
 12 - hours before the reporters were arrested - he was among six officers who had previously been contacted by Wa Lone who were interrogated by the Police Special Branch.

-The internal investigation was led Police Brigadier General Tin Ko Ko, according to Moe Yan Naing.
+The internal investigation was led by Police Brigadier General Tin Ko Ko, according to Moe Yan Naing.

 When Tin Ko Ko found out that one of the six, Lance Corporal Naing Lin, had been in contact with Wa Lone but had not met him in person, he ordered Naing Lin to use his phone to arrange a meeting with Wa Lone that evening.